common name: eastern bloodsucking conenose (official), kissing bug, Mexican bed bug

 American trypanosomiasis (Chagas disease) is caused by the trypanosome parasite, Trypanosoma cruzi.
 Trypanosomes are zooflagellate protozoans that inhabit the blood.
 There are typically two phases of American trypanosomiasis.
 The first is an acute phase that occurs soon after infection, and includes such non-specific symptoms as fever, fatigue, headache, rash, diarrhea and vomiting.
 Sometimes there are no symptoms at all.
 Romaña's sign, a swelling of the eyelid near the site of the bite, is usually the first indication of infection (Capinera 2010, Center for Disease Control and Prevention 2013).
 Other signs of infection can include swelling of the liver, spleen or lymph glands.
 If untreated, the disease can progress into the chronic second stage, causing heart or intestinal problems, which can be fatal.
 In some cases, the second stage does not occur for decades after the initial infection and it may never occur.

 The female has eggs present in her ovarioles, but they are not deposited until after a male fertilizes them and she has taken a blood meal.
 It is possible for a female to lay hundreds of eggs in her lifetime.
-Research suggests that eggs are deposited at a greater volume when temperatures are warm and constant (Grundemann, 1947).
+Research suggests that eggs are deposited in greater numbers when temperatures are warm and constant (Grundemann 1947).

 When describing the life cycle of Triatoma sanguisuga with an emphasis on its importance as a disease vector, it is important to consider the life cycle of the parasite it carries.
 Bern et al. 2011 gives an account of the life cycle of Trypanosoma cruzi as described in 1909 by Carlos Chagas, the discoverer of Chagas’ disease.
 According to Bern et al., Trypanosoma cruzi is a kinetoplastid protozoan that utilizes vertebrate and invertebrate hosts in different stages of its life cycle.
 When a triatomine bug takes a blood meal from a vertebrate reservoir, it ingests trypomastigotes.
 These trypomastigotes develop into epimastigotes in the midgut of the triatomine bug.
 These epimastigotes move to the hindgut of the bug and form metacyclic trypomastigotes, the infective stage of the parasite that is present in the bug’s feces.